karpada/RSI/README.md

 ## Soil Moisture Sensor (Optional)
 1. Build one based on a [10K ohm resistor](https://www.instructables.com/DIY-SOIL-MOISTURE-SENSOR-CHEAP-YET-ACCURATE-/)
+    * Ground and VCC can be shared among multiple sensors.
+    * You can use any type of probe, such as a nail or stainless steel wire.
 1. Buy a [LM393](https://www.google.com/search?q=LM393) module

 ## Master Relay (Optional)